aaronkw/humanbase-docs/docs/seek.rst

   gene-set (a biological process, pathway, molecular function, common miRNA or TF regulator, etc).

-- The co-expressed genes may also identify possible gene-interactions involving the query.
+- The coexpressed genes may also identify possible gene-interactions involving the query.

 Because SEEK prioritizes datasets, SEEK also helps to establish associations between